Skip to main content

 Rules

-A rule has a head (the relation being derived) and a body (a comma-separated list of predicates), separated by :- and terminated with a period:
+A rule has a head (what to derive) and a body (the conditions), separated by :- and ending with a period:

 .decl Arc(x: int32, y: int32)